-About a week before your operation you will have an appointment to attend the pre-screening clinic in the Outpatients Department.
+About a week before your operation you will have an appointment to attend the pre-screening clinic in Outpatients.
 At this appointment a nurse will discuss your admission and tell you what to expect.
 They will complete a health questionnaire with you.
-They will also carry out a number of tests which may include a blood test, a chest x-ray and a tracing of your heart (ECG).
-These are to check that you are fit for the anaesthetic; you will also be given some pre operative bowel clearing medicine and some carbohydrate drinks and instructions about taking them.
-We wish to understand what help and support, if any, you will need on your discharge from hospital so it is very important that you attend this appointment.
+They may also carry out a number of tests.
+This appointment is to check that you are fit to be admitted for your surgery, and to understand what help and support, if any, you will need on your discharge from hospital.
+It is therefore very important that you attend this appointment.